 - Golden syrup: Golden syrup is readily available in Australia and the UK.
 If you are unable to find it in your local grocery store, try to get it online - it's worth using the right thing.

 If that option is no good, you could mix a little treacle or molasses with honey or maple syrup (2 parts molasses / treacle to 1 part honey / maple syrup).
 The flavour won't quite be the same but it will be similar.

 - Scooping the dough: I use a small cookie scoop and don't press the dough too firmly into the scoop after scooping it.

 If you don't have a cookie scoop, you want about 2 tablespoons of the dough, then roll into balls but don't roll them too firmly.
 The air pockets increase the chewy factor.
 Yum!

 - Baking time: 14 minutes will give you the perfect golden colour and a chewy centre.
-If you want biscuits that are crunchy all the way through I would cook them on a lower temperature for longer.
-Not tested but I would try 160C for 20-25 minutes.
+If you want biscuits that are crunchy all the way through, cook for 20-22 minutes until they are a darker golden-brown.

 TOOLS USED IN THIS RECIPE